-Jonathan R. Hendricks and Jaleigh Q. Pier, Paleontological Research Institution, Ithaca, New York
+Jaleigh Q. Pier and Jansen A. Smith, Paleontological Research Institution, Ithaca, New York.

-J.R.
-Hendricks and J.Q.
-Pier.
+J.Q.
+Pier and J.A.
+Smith.
 2019.
 Echinodermata.
 In: The Digital Encyclopedia of Ancient Life. https://digitalatlasofancientlife.org/learn/echinodermata

 Virtual Teaching Collection of 3D photogrammetry models of Echinodermata fossils available here!

 Above image: Recent preserved Echinodermata specimens.
-Image by Jon R. Hendricks, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.
+Image by Jonathan R. Hendricks of modern echinoderm specimens displayed at the Academy of Natural Science of Drexel University, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

 Phylum Echinodermata Snapshot